daniel-hauser/moneyman/README.md

    1. [`ACCOUNTS_JSON`](#add-accounts-and-scrape) - So moneyman can login to your accounts
    2. [`TELEGRAM_API_[KEY, CHAT_ID]`](#get-notified-in-telegram) - So moneyman can send private logs and errors
    3. The environment variables of the storage you want to use
+3. Build and upload the docker image using the "Run workflow" button in [workflows/build.yml](../../actions/workflows/build.yml)
-3. Wait for the workflow to be triggered by github
+4. Wait for the [scrape workflow](../../actions/workflows/scrape.yml) to be triggered by github

 ### locally